containers/podman-desktop/CONTRIBUTING.md

 ### Step 4.
 Write and run tests

 Write tests!
-Please try to write and unit tests when submitting your PR.
+Please try to write some unit tests when submitting your PR.

 Run the tests using `yarn`:
 ```sh